forsvarir/Mud/Roadmap.md

   and normal tests running earlier (mvn test).
 * Use message classes to send/receive server side
 * Encapsulate processing, away from controller
+* Provide mechanism for sending message to individual connection --> STOMP uses the Principal to allow to user message routing However, all tabs / sessions connected as that user get all messages.
+Passing the STOMP sessionId back in response messages allows the session to filter messages so that it only processes those for its session.

 ### Puzzles